 Early tests had fully vindicated the main benefits of the retractable pontoon configuration but although design work was initiated on other projects (including a single seat seaplane fighter - the B44) no further designs were built as Blackburn turned it attention to the war effort.

-The competition for the original requirement was won by the Supermarine 314 but they could not fulfill any order due to the work on the Spitfire and the Saunders Roe Lerwick became the chosen aircraft.
+The competition for the original requirement was won by the Supermarine 314 but they could not fulfill any orders due to the work on the Spitfire and in the end the Saunders Roe Lerwick became the chosen aircraft.

 Variants & Numbers Built